VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 and pass the following flags to `vmagent` binary in order to start scraping Prometheus targets:

 * `-promscrape.config` with the path to Prometheus config file (it is usually located at `/etc/prometheus/prometheus.yml`)
 * `-remoteWrite.url` with the remote storage endpoint such as VictoriaMetrics.
-The `-remoteWrite.url` argument can be specified multiple times in order to replicate data concurrently to an arbitrary amount of remote storage systems.
+The `-remoteWrite.url` argument can be specified multiple times in order to replicate data concurrently to an arbitrary number of remote storage systems.

 Example command line: